Battle of Chora - Agorelitsa

-Broader Context
+Broader context

 After Aris Velouchiotis' descend to Peloponnese (based on commands of the Political Committee of National Liberation), the Greek Resistance became more active in central and southern Peloponnese to the extent that Peloponnese was considered war zone by the Nazis.

 The battle

 The National Liberation Front's political organization had informed ELAS that a battalion of the German occupiers would leave Pylos and head towards Gargalianoi - Kyparissia.
 Based on this information, ELAS forces hid on July 17 between Ampelofyto (Agorelitsa) and Chora to ambush the Nazi forces.
 On July 19, the German military left Pylos and when they reached the location of ELAS forces, the battle started.
-The victory of ELAS was decisive: ELAS suffered 18 casualties and 8 wounded while the Germans suffered 78 casualties (according to some 180), 30 Germans where taken prisoners and vehicles and war material was captured or destroyed by ELAS.
+The victory of ELAS was decisive: ELAS suffered 18 casualties and 8 wounded while the Germans suffered 78 casualties (according to some 180), 30 Germans were taken prisoners and vehicles and war material was captured or destroyed by ELAS.
 Among the casualties of ELAS was Ilias Sfakianakis, the leader of the battalion that made the ambush.